Related Blog Posts

 ‘Secret mortgages’ don’t appear on best buy tables or comparison sites, and as they are highly specialist, many mortgage brokers never have any need to use them.
 They are individually negotiated, highly personalised and occasionally available by-invitation-only.
 Lending decisions are often based on the borrower’s net worth, background, occupation, family wealth – or a mixture of all these individual factors.

-Here are some of the places where you can find these mortgages.
+Here are some of the places where you can find these high net worth mortgages.

 There are the big branded private banks, but then there are the little-known private banks, which often fly under the radar.
 These lenders are genuinely private, ultra-discreet and very selective when it comes to new clients.